nosarthur/nosarthur.github.io/_drafts/polya-enumeration.md

 ## the details

 In this section, I will try to explain why the previous magic works.
 Basic familarity with group theory is assumed.
-For example, you should know what [coset](https://en.wikipedia.org/wiki/Coset) means.
+For example, you should know what [coset](https://en.wikipedia.org/wiki/Coset) is.

+The following three concepts are essential for Polya enumeration theorem:

 * orbit
 * stabilizer